carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/bugprone-branch-clone.rst

     do_something(x, y);

-If this is the inteded behavior, then there is no reason to use a conditional statement; otherwise the issue can be solved by fixing the branch that is handled incorrectly.
+If this is the intended behavior, then there is no reason to use a conditional statement; otherwise the issue can be solved by fixing the branch that is handled incorrectly.